asmaaelk/searchEnginev2/README.txt

-this is what needs to be done to my understanding:
+This is what needs to be done to my understanding:

     linear file database:
         allocate         - Andrew